 A healthy breakfast recipe staple among our family with broad appeal and many uses.
 Fill a mason jar, tie with some raffia ribbon, include the recipe and you've got tasty gift.
 Throw it in a bag for a road trip and you've got a healthy snack for munching plus add milk for breakfasts in the mornings.
 It's pretty darn failsafe and really captures what granola should be -- simple, crunchy, good!

 1 cup raw nuts, chopped (almonds and walnuts work great)

 1 teaspoon cinnamon

 2 tablespoons olive oil

-2 cups dried fruit (raisins, dates and apricots work great) ~ For a yummy change of pace, go tropical try organic dried mangos or banana ~
+2 cups dried fruit (raisins, dates and apricots work great) ~ For a yummy change of pace, go tropical try organic dried banana or mango ~

 Preheat over to 325.

 Combine first five ingredients in large bowl.
 Combine honey, molasses, water and oil in small saucepan and bring to a boil.
 Remove from heat and pour over oat mixture, stirring well to combine and coat.
 Spread onto jelly-roll pans coated with cooking spray.
 Use 2 pans if needed to make sure it spreads out evenly and in a single layer.

 Bake for 35-40 minutes, stirring every 7-10 minutes.
 Ovens vary so watch it the first time and note what works to get a lightly toasted golden brown.
 (Tip: Take a spoonful out, let cool then taste to get a more accurate indicator.)